Bentley Systems, Incorporated (BSY) to Issue Quarterly Dividend of $0.07 on March 27th

 Bentley Systems, Incorporated (NASDAQ:BSY – Get Free Report) announced a quarterly dividend on Thursday, February 20th, Wall Street Journal reports.
-Investors of record on Wednesday, March 19th will be paid a dividend of 0.07 per share on Thursday, March 27th.
-This represents a $0.28 annualized dividend and a dividend yield of 0.68%.
-The ex-dividend date of this dividend is Wednesday, March 19th.
+Shareholders of record on Wednesday, March 19th will be paid a dividend of 0.07 per share on Thursday, March 27th.
+This represents a $0.28 dividend on an annualized basis and a yield of 0.68%.
+The ex-dividend date is Wednesday, March 19th.
 This is a 16.7% increase from Bentley Systems’s previous quarterly dividend of $0.06.

-Bentley Systems has raised its dividend by an average of 26.0% annually over the last three years.
-Bentley Systems has a dividend payout ratio of 21.2% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect Bentley Systems to earn $1.01 per share next year, which means the company should continue to be able to cover its $0.28 annual dividend with an expected future payout ratio of 27.7%.
+Bentley Systems has raised its dividend by an average of 26.0% per year over the last three years.
+Bentley Systems has a payout ratio of 21.2% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect Bentley Systems to earn $1.01 per share next year, which means the company should continue to be able to cover its $0.28 annual dividend with an expected future payout ratio of 27.7%.

-BSY has been the topic of a number of recent analyst reports.
-Rosenblatt Securities reaffirmed a “buy” rating and set a $62.00 price target on shares of Bentley Systems in a report on Tuesday, February 25th.
-The Goldman Sachs Group lowered shares of Bentley Systems from a “neutral” rating to a “sell” rating and decreased their target price for the company from $51.00 to $42.00 in a research note on Friday, February 28th.
-Robert W. Baird dropped their price target on Bentley Systems from $60.00 to $59.00 and set an “outperform” rating on the stock in a research note on Thursday, February 27th.
-Piper Sandler reduced their price objective on Bentley Systems from $65.00 to $57.00 and set an “overweight” rating for the company in a research report on Wednesday, January 8th.
-Finally, JPMorgan Chase & Co. started coverage on Bentley Systems in a research report on Monday, December 9th.
-They issued a “neutral” rating and a $52.00 target price on the stock.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $56.14.
+BSY has been the subject of a number of analyst reports.
+Robert W. Baird lowered their target price on shares of Bentley Systems from $60.00 to $59.00 and set an “outperform” rating for the company in a report on Thursday, February 27th.
+Piper Sandler decreased their price objective on Bentley Systems from $65.00 to $57.00 and set an “overweight” rating for the company in a research note on Wednesday, January 8th.
+Oppenheimer lowered Bentley Systems from an “outperform” rating to a “market perform” rating in a research note on Thursday, February 27th.
+The Goldman Sachs Group lowered Bentley Systems from a “neutral” rating to a “sell” rating and decreased their target price for the stock from $51.00 to $42.00 in a research report on Friday, February 28th.
+Finally, JPMorgan Chase & Co. began coverage on Bentley Systems in a research note on Monday, December 9th.
+They issued a “neutral” rating and a $52.00 price target for the company.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $56.14.

 Bentley Systems Company Profile